 The treatment also reduces the risk of broken, crowded, or crooked teeth.

-It also enhances the ability of a patient to bite and chew the food effectively.
+It also enhances a patient’s ability to bite and chew the food effectively.

 The results obtained in the first phase of treatment contribute to the jaw’s long-term stability, and the teeth stay in the position where the orthodontist fixes them.